I retired to Cuenca in 2001, at the age of 49. I knew no other North Americans there, and no one who spoke English.

 By 2004, I counted around a dozen expats… and marveled at how popular Cuenca had become.

-Today, there are more than 8,000 Americans living in Cuenca, according to the local paper El Tiempo.
-That number expands to 12,000 when including Canadians and Europeans.
+But by 2015, there were more than 8,000 Americans living in Cuenca, according to the local paper El Tiempo.
+That number expanded to 12,000 when including Canadians and Europeans.

 I expected Cuenca to be ruined by this volume of expats… but I was wrong, for two reasons.

-First, this is a fairly large city, with an urban population of more than 400,000 and a metro population of almost 700,000.
+First, this is a fairly large city, with an urban population of more than 600,000.
 Granted, the number of expats is still big, but the density is not what you might fear.

 The other reason the city hasn’t been “ruined” is because its impressively big expat population has been—in my judgment—a net contributor to the local scene.